nomenarkt/xls-to-pdf-ma/docs/frontend/flight/ingestion_filtering/parse_filter/TECH_SPEC.frontend.md

 ## 📌 Notes

-- The editable behavior of `j_class` and `y_class` is now spec-compliant and synchronized with backend PATCH support.
+- The editable behavior of `jc` and `yc` is now spec-compliant and synchronized with backend PATCH support.
 - The IPC implementation is aligned with backend `PRD.md`/`TECH_SPEC.backend.md`.
 - A `.env.sample` file defines fallback output path and debug mode toggle.
 - All subprocess logic is abstracted to `usePythonSubprocess()` and NOT coupled with UI.